 A SAFER OPTION

 In the past, the above option was the only choice most employers had available to them.
-Based on the high costs (both known and unknown) associated with hiring an IT professional, it’s no surprise that companies have flocked to an alternative option: MSPs.
+Based on the high costs (both known and unknown) associated with hiring an IT professional, it’s no surprise that companies have flocked to an alternative option: managed service providers, or MSPs.

 With an MSP, you have all the benefits of a full-time employee without the downsides.
 They will be consistently available, knowledgeable in your network, and focused entirely on IT rather than other day job expectations.
 Need assistance when it’s time for regular upgrades or maintenance?
 Want someone to redesign your entire IT setup?
 Looking for someone to completely take over parts of your IT operations?
 These are the sorts of services you can get out of an MSP.